lemocla/neon-hangman/README.md

        - Score
        - Word count

-      In addition, it will store and update data for game in progress:
+      In addition, local storage will save and update data for round in progress:
        - Word
        - Hint
        - Key pressed